 Covering the same time period as The Great Conversation 1, level 4 takes the student deeper into the works of many of the same authors.
 Homer, Plato, Livy and Virgil are some of the thinkers whose works are explored on a new level.
 Taught alongside several books of the Bible, the primary source writings demand […]

 Students encounter The Great Conversation as it unfolded during the Middle Ages through a study of some the most influential works of the medieval times.
 The course covers the period from the fall of Rome to the death of Elizabeth I and focuses on medieval Europe.
 Students will continue to see how, in works of […]

-Covering the same period as The Great Conversation 3, this course is designed for upper level School of Rhetoric students and provides a walking tour of the people, ideas, and books from the Modern Era that have brought us to our present day.
-Using various works of theology, philosophy, and literature, students will consider how […]
+Covering the same period as The Great Conversation 3, this course is designed for upper level School of Rhetoric students and challenges them to discuss how the people, ideas, and books from the Modern Era have brought us to our present day.
+Using various works of theology, philosophy, and literature, students will consider how the […]

 Since the dawn of time, man has sought answers to the big questions: How did we get here?
 Who are we?
 Where are we going from here?
 Who is God?
 What is truth, beauty, goodness?
 In this course we examine some of the most influential works of the ancient world and the answers to these […]